Scaling Laws of the Throughput Capacity and Latency in Information-Centric Networks: Introduction

-\begin{enumerate} \item Looking at the throughput capacity, can we quantify the performance improvement brought about by a content-centric network architecture over networks with no content sharing capability? \item How does the caching policy, and in particular, the length of time each piece of content spends in the cache's memory, affect the capacity? \end{enumerate}
+\begin{enumerate} \item Looking at the throughput capacity and latency, can we quantify the performance improvement brought about by a content-centric network architecture over networks with no content sharing capability? \item How does the content discovery mechanism affect the performance?
+More specifically, does selecting the nearest copy of the content improve the scaling of the capacity and access time compared to selecting the nearest copy in the direction of original server? \item How does the caching policy, and in particular, the length of time each piece of content spends in the cache's memory, affect the performance? \end{enumerate}

-We state two Theorems below.
-Theorem \ref{thm:01} will answer the first question studying two different network models (grid and random network) and two content discovery scenarios (shortest path to the server and flooding).
-Theorem~\ref{thm:02} derives some conditions on the respective request rate (namely, the popularity of the content) and the time spent in the cache, so that these throughputs can be supported by all the nodes and the flow in no node be a bottleneck.
-These theorems demonstrate that adding the content sharing capability to the nodes can significantly increase the capacity.
+We state our results in three Theorems; Theorem \ref{thm:01} formulates the throughput capacity in a grid network which uses the shortest path to the server content discovery mechanism considering different content availability in different caches, and Theorem \ref{thm:02} and \ref{thm:03} will answer the above questions studying two different network models (grid and random network) and two content discovery scenarios (shortest path to the server and shortest path to the closest copy of the content) when the information exists in all caches with the same probability.
+These Theorems demonstrate that adding the content sharing capability to the nodes can significantly increase the capacity.

-\begin{theorem} Consider a wireless network consisting of $n$ nodes, with each node containing the information in its local cache with probability $\rho$.
-Each node can transmit at $W$ bits per second over a common wireless channel shared by all nodes. \begin{itemize} \item Scenario $\romannumeral 1$- If the nodes are located on a grid and search for the contents just on the shortest path toward the server, the maximum achievable throughput capacity order\footnote{$f(n)=O(g(n))$ if $sup_n(f(n)/g(n))<\infty$. $f(n)=\Omega(g(n))$ if $g(n)=O(f(n))$. $f(n)=\Theta(g(n))$ if both $f(n)=O(g(n))$ and $f(n)=\Omega(g(n))$.} is